sdcnku/micropython/docs/library/omv.tf.rst

 class tf_model -- TensorFlow Model
 ==================================

-If your model size is small enough and you have enough heap space you may wish to directly load the model into memory to save from having to load it from disk each time you wish to execute it.
+If your model size is small enough and you have enough heap or frame buffer space you may wish to directly load the model into memory to save from having to load it from disk each time you wish to execute it.